2022 Major League Rugby final: Western Conference

 The Western Eliminator featured the Seattle Seawolves hosting the San Diego Legion at Starfire Stadium.
 Seattle and San Diego returned to the Championship Series for the first time since 2019, where both teams contested in that season's Championship Final.

 Although San Diego were the first team to get on the scoreboard, the impressive points total from AJ Alatimu alone was enough to see off the Legion, as Seattle claimed a fifth successive win in their MLR post-season matches, as well as a 3-0 winning streak over San Diego.

 The Conference Final was hosted by the Houston SaberCats, at AVEVA Stadium.
 This was the first time Houston had reached the Championship Series, and the first Championship Series game ever to be hosted in Texas.

 Despite scoring first, Houston were outmatched by Seattle, with the visitors able to take the lead early on in the match, and retained it throughout the game.
 This result awards Seattle their first Western Conference Championship, their third appearance in the Championship Final, and the first time the first-ranked team in the Western Conference did not reach the Championship Final (since the conference system was introduced.)

 Venue

 On June 21, it was announced that the Championship Final would be held at the Red Bull Arena, in Harrison, New Jersey.
 The Arena had previously hosted rugby union matches, including an Premiership Rugby match between London Irish and Saracens, as well as an International game between the United States and Ireland.
 This was the first time that an MLR Championship Final match was held at a venue that wasn't the home ground of any MLR team.

 Broadcasting

-The match was broadcast in the United States on Fox Sports, and available internationally on The Rugby Network.
+The match was broadcast in the United States on Fox, and available internationally on The Rugby Network.